BhaveshxPurohit/Task_08_Bias-Detection-in-LLM-Data-Narratives/02_Experimental_Design/Experiment_Plan.md

 ---

 ## LLMs to be Tested
-1. ChatGPT (GPT-5)
+1. ChatGPT
-2. Claude 3 (via Syracuse University license)
+2. Claude 3
-3. Google Gemini (free academic tier)
+3. Google Gemini
+4. DeepSeek
+5. Llama

 ---